-T-Library Error Code Symbolic Name Description Recommendations 40 TERR_NOMORE_LICENSE No more licenses are available Ensure that the license file contains enough licenses, or increase the number of licenses in T-Server configuration.
+T-Library Error Code Symbolic Name Description Recommendations 40 TERR_NOMORE_LICENSE No more licenses are available Ensure that the license file contains enough licenses or increase the number of licenses in the T-Server configuration.
 41 TERR_NOT_REGISTERED Client has not registered for the DN T-Server reports unauthorized access.
 Make sure that the T-client successfully registers the DN before sending other requests involving the DN.
-42 TERR_RESOURCE_SEIZED Resource is already seized The resource (DN) cannot be registered, because another application has registered for it in Pri vate mode.
-Select another DN for registration, or have that application unregister the DN first.
+42 TERR_RESOURCE_SEIZED Resource is already seized The resource (DN) cannot be registered, because another application has registered for it in Private mode.
+Select another DN for registration or have that application unregister the DN first.
 50 TERR_UNKNOWN_ERROR Unrecognized error T-Server could not identify the reason for the error.
-Check the error message text for possible explanation of the error.
+Check the error message text for a possible explanation of the error.
 51 TERR_UNSUP_OPER Unsupported operation The combination of this T-Server release with this switch version does not support the requested operation.
 52 TERR_INTERNAL Internal error Contact Genesys Technical Support.
 53 TERR_INVALID_ATTR Invalid attribute value Check the content of the client request for correctness.
 54 TERR_NO_SWITCH No connection to the switch Ensure that the connection to the switch exists.
-55 TERR_PROTO_VERS Incorrect protocol version T-Server cannot recognize the client version.
-Make sure that the client uses the T-Library protocol; check the T-Server and client version compatibility.